Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 - Optimizing costs
     - It the resourse is not being used, then delete it
     - You can look at it by going to the resource homepage and under the `monitoring` tab you can review whether a particular resource is being used
+    - If the CPU usage is less than 6% then it can tell you that you can possibly reduce the instance size
+    - This way you can determine what the sizing of the resource can be